 Are there any programs available like Blend Phonics?

 Yes.
 There are several programs that I have used and could highly recommend.
 The main difference is that Blend Phonics is free.
 Another distinctive advantage of Blend Phonics it that it was designed to be taught to whole-classes.
 It is equally good for one-on-one or whole class instruction.
 Many programs that are excellent for one-on-one instruction are unwieldly for classroom instruction.

 What experience do you have teaching reading?

-I taught 21 years in public schools and am now in my 11th year in a private school.
+I taught 21 years in public schools.
+I resigned from classroom instruction on June 30, 2919, after 13th year in a private Christian school.
 I hold Texas’ Teacher Certifications in ESL, Elementary Bilingual, Elementary Comprehensive, and Secondary Spanish.
 I was trained in three Orton-Gillingham Programs: Herman, Project-Read: The Language Circle, and Spalding’s Writing Road to Reading.
 I have taught many highly effective programs, which I will not mention here.
 I can say that none of them, regardless of complexity, cost, or popularity, are more effective that Blend Phonics.

 What experience do you have with Blend Phonics?

 I published Blend Phonics back in 2003 but did not use it until 2007.
 I had many other commercial programs that were highly effective and answered all my needs; however, I had a yearning to try Blend Phonics.
 In the summer of 2007, I used used it with a first-grader from a local school who had not learn to read anything in first-grade.
 I found it astoundingly effective.
 Students from pre-kindergarten through 41 years old have successfully learned to read with me with this program.